Cali.png

 Federal & State Impact

-The League closely monitors regulatory issuances and provides vital information daily and weekly to help you stay informed on actions impacting your credit union.
+The League closely monitored a plethora of regulatory issuances and provided vital information daily and weekly to help you stay informed on regulatory actions.
+We also advocated for—and helped ensure—outcomes that positively impact credit unions and their members.

-• California Department of Financial Protection and Innovation (DFPI) Chief Deputy Commissioner Chris Shultz (during the California Government Relation Rally in Sacramento).
+• California Department of Financial Protection and Innovation Commissioner Clothilde “Cloey” Hewlett and Deputy Commissioner Purvi Patel (during our Shapiro Summit CEO Roundtable and the California Government Relations Rally).

-Through our continual advocacy efforts, overdrafts remain on the CFPB’s inactive calendar.
-We also have continued calling on the CFPB regarding tailored regulations and greater use of exemption authority for credit unions, as well as fostering a more collaboration and stronger relationship with the NCUA.
+• Continuing our calls on the CFPB regarding tailored regulations and greater use of exemption authority and collaboration and relationship with the NCUA.

 Compliance for Superior Performance